jvalue/jayvee/rfc/0015-multi-file-jayvee/0015-multi-file-jayvee.md

 For bundling and publishing elements, the RFC introduces a new concept called `packages`.
 A `package` can include `Valuetype`s, `Block`s, `BlockType`s, `Constraint`s, `Transform`s, and further `Package`s.
 A package must be of visibility `file-published` and, thus, requires the keyword `publish`.
-Elements within a package can use the `publish` keyword to make them of visibility `package-published` or are `package-private` per default.
+Elements within a package can be of visibility `package-published` by using the `publish` keyword, or are `package-private` per default.
+`package`s within `package`s must be `publish`ed as a consequence.

 **Example package**